nosilver4u/ewww-image-optimizer/readme.txt

 * Thank you to everyone who donated for a new Macbook!
 New binaries are coming soon.
 * Feature requests can be submitted via https://ewww.io/contact-us/ and commented on here: https://trello.com/b/Fp81dWof/ewww-image-optimizer
 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

+= 3.4.1 =
+* changed: API keys are partially revealed, for easier verification
+* changed: API key no longer uses password field to avoid problems with auto-fill
+* changed: API key activation raises JPG and PNG to lossy and enables backups
+* fixed: single-site settings override not saving in certain cases on multisite
+* fixed: AMP pages are broken when Alt WebP is enabled with old versions of libxml (less than 2.8.0)

 = 3.4.0 =
 * added: optional usage tracking